Creative Coding Fest

 Saber Khan is organizing the event.
 If you have any questions, you can email mrkhanatndv@gmail.com.

 You can donate as you RSVP below.
-Funds will be used to cover the cost of the event, Zoom license and paying keynotes, and rest will be shared with presenters.
+Funds will be used to cover the cost of the event, Zoom license and offering small stipends to presenters and keynotes.

 RSVP below